Flawedspirit/RuneBot/README.md

 ping | p, poke | Ping the bot
-price | 07price, ge | View `<item>` listing on the Grand Exchange reload || Reloads a command config file without restarting the whole bot **[Owner Only]** reset || Gets time until the game's faily reset at 00:00 UTC (time displayed is in your local time) stats | 07stats, hs | View standard hiscores for `<user>` uimstats | 07stats-uim, hsuim | View ultimate ironman hiscores for `<user>`
+price | 07price, ge | View `<item>` listing on the Grand Exchange reload || Reloads a command config file without restarting the whole bot **[Owner Only]** reset || Gets time until the game's daily reset at 00:00 UTC (time displayed is in your local time) stats | 07stats, hs | View standard hiscores for `<user>` uimstats | 07stats-uim, hsuim | View ultimate ironman hiscores for `<user>`